River Trent /Sheffield & South Yorkshire Navigation

 In this century, deep draughted boats were catered for by raising water levels with weirs and new locks at Cromwell Tidal (1911), Holme, Stoke Bardolph, Gunthorpe and Hazelford (1926-7).
 The Trent can take large commercial barges and is maintained to a high standard.

 The wide Beeston and Nottingham Canals provided the alternative to the shoals and bridges that make the Trent un-navigable through Nottingham.
 This wide cut was always closed to navigation on Sundays to ensure boatmen’ s religious well being.
 A heavy chain (the Lenton Chain) was stretched across the water.

-In Newark the castle (ruined by Cromwell) dominates the river and its public gardens, the castle promises an attractive market town.
+Newark is an attractive market town with a castle (ruined by Cromwell) which dominates the river and its public gardens.

 The Sheffield and South Yorkshire Navigation leaves the River Trent at Keadby.
 It was created by a 19th century amalgamation of a number of canals with the intention of upgrading them to allow large craft to link Sheffield, Doncaster and the south Yorkshire coalfield with the North Sea.
 Trade continued well into the 20th century but the area now provides a fascinating collection of surprisingly attractive and interesting wide cruising routes.
 It includes the Sheffield Canal, the Stainforth and Keadby Canal and the New Junction Canal which links to the Aire and Calder.